asil07/asil07/README.md

 ## 🚀 Current Projects
 - 🔬 Studying AI for liver cancer detection
-- 🤖 Building machine learning models for pathology images
+- 🤖 Building deep learning models for pathology images
 - 📖 Writing a thesis on AI in digital pathology

 ### Connect with me: